Inside John Stamos' Long Road to Fatherhood

 At least, that's what his most ardent, usually male admirers figured, guessing that the long-divorced bachelor could have his pick of women and, therefore, why would he ever settle down again?

-But then John Stamos did settle down and, at 54, he's preparing to become a first-time father.
+But then John Stamos did settle down and now, at 54, he's a first-time father.
+He announced Sunday that he and wife Caitlyn McHugh have welcomed a son named Billy, after Stamos' father.

+"From now on the best part of me will always be my wife and my son," the actor wrote in tenderly introducing his baby boy to the world.

-Not that the actor and musician is the first fellow in Hollywood to abide by the George Clooney Guide to Life (and neither was George Clooney), but had long since been lapped by ex-wife Rebecca Romijnin the moving-on department and he never noticeably got serious with anyone for almost 12 years.
+Not that the actor and musician is the first fellow in Hollywood to abide by the George Clooney Guide to Life (and neither was George Clooney), but had had long since been lapped by ex-wife Rebecca Romijnin the moving-on department and he never noticeably got serious with anyone for almost 12 years.

 Yet there were plenty of indications that Stamos craved a more stable situation—a fuller house, if you will.